-11 See supra note 4 and accompanying text.
+$^{^{11}}$ See supra note 4 and accompanying text.

-12 Applicants request that the order apply to the series of the Corporation identified and described in the application as well as to additional series of the Corporation and any other open-end management investment company or series thereof that seek to rely on the relief requested in the application, each of which will operate as an actively-managed ETF.
-Any Fund will be advised by T. Rowe or an investment adviser controlling, controlled by, or under common control with T Rowe (each such entity and any successor thereto is included in the term "Adviser") and comply with the terms and conditions of the application.
+12 Applicants request that the order apply to series of the Trust identified and described in the application as well as to additional series of the Trust and any other open-end management investment company or series thereof that seek to rely on the relief requested in the application, each of which will operate as an actively-managed ETF.
+Any Fund will: (a) Be advised by Fidelity Management & Research Company, FMR Co., Inc., or an entity controlling, controlled by, or under common control with Fidelity Management & Research Company or FMR Co., Inc. (each such entity and any successor thereto is included in the term "Adviser"); and (b) comply with the terms and conditions of the application.
 The Adviser may retain one or more sub-advisers (each a "Sub-Adviser") for the Funds.
 Any Sub-Adviser will be registered under the Advisers Act.
 For purposes of the requested order, the term "successor" is limited to an entity that results from a reorganization into another jurisdiction or a change in the type of business organization.

-13 See application at 4-5.
+13 See application at 15 and 30.